Hyundai Electric Global Modular Platform

 Hyundai E-GMP (Electric Global Modular Platform) is a dedicated battery electric vehicle platform for Hyundai Motor Group automobiles.
 It is the first electric-only dedicated platform by Hyundai.
-It has been used for Hyundai, Kia, and Genesis automobiles starting in 2021.
+It has been used for Hyundai, Kia, and Genesis automobiles since 2021.
 It follows Hyundai's earlier Power Electric System (PE System), which describes the drivetrain of an electric vehicle, including the traction motor, storage battery, and power electronics.

 History

 800 V architecture

 The PE System serves the same function for an electric vehicle as an engine and a transmission for a vehicle powered by a conventional internal combustion engine.
 The first generation PE system used a discrete traction motor and power inverter electronic module, connected with an orange three-phase cable.
-In the second-generation PE system, the motor and inverter have been integrated, and cables and connectors have disappeared.
+In the second-generation PE system, the motor and inverter have been integrated, eliminating the cables and connectors.

 In 2017, Hyundai confirmed reports that it was developing a dedicated platform for electric vehicles; at the time, only a few manufacturers had done so.
 The third-generation PE System consists of a compact, integrated powertrain module, including traction motor, reduction gear transmission, and power inverter.
 The third-generation PE system is used in the E-GMP platform.
 Four-wheel drive is provided by placing motors on the front and rear wheels.
 The integration of the motor-inverter housing lowered the inverter height by about 30 mm.

 The PE System has also been installed into the Hyundai Vision FK concept, an eco-friendly hydrogen electric vehicle.
 In this vehicle, the PE System has been combined with a hydrogen fuel cell system.

 A standardized battery system can be tuned and implemented as part of the system appropriate for a specific vehicle segment.
 This system is said to maximize driving range or meet the needs of a customer.